shaun4727/PH-Assignment-3/README.md

 - **Authorization Error** (`AUTHORIZATION_ERROR`): When the user lacks the necessary permissions to access a resource.
 - **Internal Server Error** (`INTERNAL_SERVER_ERROR`): Unhandled errors or unexpected server issues.

-By consistently implementing these error handling mechanisms, we ensure a smooth user experience and easier debugging for developers.
+By consistently implementing these error handling mechanisms, I ensure a smooth user experience and easier debugging.